 Paint Color: Lowe’s / Valspar Light Raffia 3008-10B

-Set-Up for Using a Paint Sprayer in a Spray Shelter
+Set-Up for Using a Paint Sprayer with a Spray Shelter

 Mask Floor with Plastic